-During the year at Costerfield, the Corporation invested no amounts in capital development, \$3.4 million in property, plant and equipment and \$4.6 million in exploration.
-For the exploration spending, the

-Corporation's Au and Sb Mineral Reserves decreased by 17,000 oz and 1,400 t respectively, both net of 2016 depletion.
+During 2017 at Costerfield, the Corporation invested \$2.4 million in capital development, \$4.5 million in property, plant and equipment and \$4.0 million in exploration.
+For the exploration spending, the Corporation's Au and Sb Mineral Reserves decreased by 6,000 oz and 300 t respectively, both net of 2017 depletion.
 The current mine life is approximately four years.